Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Preliminaries: stochastic and deterministic models for chemical reactions, and WKB reformulations for forward/backward equations

-Thus we will also call the large size limiting ODE \eqref{odex} as the macroscopic RRE.
-This gives a passage from the mesoscopic LMA \eqref{newR} to the macroscopic one \eqref{lma}.
-We also refer to recent results in \cite{{maas2020modeling}} which proves the evolutionary $\Gamma$-convergence from CME to the Liouville equation and thus starting from a deterministic state $\vx_0$, \cite[Theorem 4.7]{{maas2020modeling}} recovers Kurtz's results on the mean field limit of CME.
+Thus, we will also refer to the large-size limiting ODE \eqref{odex} as the macroscopic RRE.
+This provides a passage from the mesoscopic LMA \eqref{newR} to the macroscopic one \eqref{lma}. {\blue Recent results in \cite{maas2020modeling} establish the evolutionary $\Gamma$-convergence from CME to the Liouville equation for the case that both CME and the limiting equation has a generalized gradient flow structure.
+Starting from a deterministic state $\vx_0$, \cite[Theorem 4.7]{maas2020modeling} recovers Kurtz's results on the mean field limit of CME.
+However, the approach in \cite{{maas2020modeling}} requires the detailed balance assumption.} For the derivation of the mean field limit of CME with 'no reaction' constraints, please refer to \cite[Appendix]{GL22}.